shorepine/alles/README.md

 # Synthesizer Details

 ## Core oscillators

 We support bandlimited saw, pulse/square and triangle waves, alongside sine and noise.
 Use the wave parameter: 0=SINE, 1=PULSE, 2=SAW, 3=TRIANGLE, 4=NOISE.
 Each oscillator can have a frequency (or set by midi note), amplitude and phase (set in 0-1.).
 You can also set `duty` for the pulse type.
 We also have a karplus-strong type (KS=5).
 You can only use one KS oscillator per speaker.

+Oscillators will not become audible until a `velocity` over 0 is set for the oscillator.
+This is a "note on" and will trigger any modulators or breakpoints / ADSRs set for that oscillator.
+Setting `velocity` to 0 sets a note off, which will stop modulators and also finish the breakpoint at its release pair. `velocity` also internally sets `amplitude`, but you can manually set `amplitude` after `velocity` starts a note on.

 ## LFOs & modulators